awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 1. Enter the path to install the AWS SCT data extraction agent, and choose **Next**\.

-1. Install the Java Database Connectivity \(JDBC\) drivers for your source database engine\.
-For instructions and download links, see [Installing the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

-1. Enter the path to your source and target database drivers and choose **Next**\.

-1. Do one of the following:
-   + Select **Use SSL** to use Secure Sockets Layer \(SSL\) to connect to your databases\.

-     Copy the SSL trust and key stores \(\.zip or individual files\) that you generated in the third step of the [Security settings](#agents.Installing.Security) section\.
-If you copy the \.zip file to a new computer, extract the individual files from the \.zip file on the new computer\.

-     Enter the path and the password to your trust store and key store\.
-   + Clear **Use SSL** to connect to your databases without SSL\.

 1. Choose **Install** to install your data extraction agent\.

    AWS SCT installs your data extraction agent\.
+To complete the installation, configure your data extraction agent\.
+AWS SCT automatically launches the configuration setup program\.
+For more information, see [Configuring extraction agents](#agents.Installing.AgentSettings)\.

-Now, you can configure your data extraction agent\.
+1. Choose **Finish** to close the installation wizard after you configure your data extraction agent\.

 ### Configuring extraction agents<a name="agents.Installing.AgentSettings"></a>

 Use the following procedure to configure extraction agents\.
 Repeat this procedure on each computer that has an extraction agent installed\.

 **To configure your extraction agent**

+1. Launch the configuration setup program:
+   + On Microsoft Windows, AWS SCT launches the configuration setup program automatically during the installation of a data extraction agent\.

+     As needed, launch the setup program manually on Windows using the following command\.

+     ```
+     cd path/AWSSchemaConversionTool-Extractor.jar
+     java -jar AWSSchemaConversionTool-Extractor.jar -config
+     ```

+     In the preceding example, `path` is the path where you installed the AWS SCT data extraction agent\.
-+ On Microsoft Windows, AWS SCT completes the initial configuration of the extraction agent during the installation process\.
-If you need to change any configuration settings, edit the `settings.properties` file using a text editor\.
-For RHEL and Ubuntu, run the `sct-extractor-setup.sh` file from the location where you installed the agent\.
+   + On RHEL and Ubuntu, run the `sct-extractor-setup.sh` file from the location where you installed the agent\.

    The setup program prompts you for information\.
 For each prompt, a default value appears\.

-You can accept the default value, or type a new value\.
-You specify the following information:
+1. Accept the default value at each prompt, or enter a new value\.

-  + The data warehouse engine\.
+   Specify the following information:
-  + The port number the agent listens on\.
+   + For **Listening port**, enter the port number the agent listens on\.
+   + For **Add a source vendor**, enter **yes**, and then enter your source data warehouse platform\.
-  + The location where you installed the JDBC drivers\.
+   + For **JDBC driver**, enter the location where you installed the JDBC drivers\.
-  + The working folder\.
-Your extracted data goes into a subfolder of this location\.
+   + For **Working folder**, enter the path where the AWS SCT data extraction agent will store the extracted data\.
 The working folder can be on a different computer from the agent, and a single working folder can be shared by multiple agents on different computers\.
+   + For **Enable SSL communication**, enter **yes**\.
-  + The location of the key store file\.
+   + For **Key store**, enter the location of the key store file\.
-  + The password for the key store\.
+   + For **Key store password**, enter the password for the key store\.
+   + For **Enable client SSL authentication**, enter **yes**\.
-  + The location of the trust store file\.
+   + For **Trust store**, enter the location of the trust store file\.
-  + The password for the trust store\.
+   + For **Trust store password**, enter the password for the trust store\.

 The setup program updates the settings file for the extraction agent\.
 The settings file is named `settings.properties`, and is located where you installed the extraction agent\.

 The following is a sample settings file\.

 ```
  1. $ cat settings.properties